 When was Lysevegen road built?

 The road, heralded as one of the most spectaculars roads in the world by the dangerousroads.org users, was built as a works road during the building of the Tjodan hydroelectric power station and was officially opened in 1984.
 Prior to that, boats were the only regular means of communication with the outside world for people in Lysebotn.
 The first road was built in 1953-64 inside the mountain, and it was used to get rid of all the removed stone-masses during construction.

+This narrow road is only open during 5 months of the year.
+It has the reputation of being very misty.
 This road is open only in the summer when it is ice free and safe.
 It opens in May, and closes in October/November (depending on snow conditions).
 Both dates are selected by the weather, not by people - sometimes it can be quite late in May before the snow ploughs finish their work, and you can still see snow well into the summer.
-It can be closed anytime when the access is not cleared of snow.
-Tight corners and reverse camber bends greet you for the first 20 miles of this mountainous road, but it’s the last section of the road that will really challenge even the most experienced of drivers.
-Along with stunning views, it features no less than 27 hairpin bends in a row.
+Even in June you can experience snow along the road.
+At the summit there is a lot of snow in the winter.

 Downhill skier Aksel Lund Svindal and WRC star Andreas Mikkelsen burn rubber in their native Norway, in Lysevegen road.
 Their need for speed was put to the test when the duo teamed up for a very special mission – could they come down the mountain in time to catch the last ferry of the day leaving Lyseveien?
 Watch the video!